vmware/Holodeck/docs/index.md

 Holodeck 9.0 supports nested VCF deployment for versions 5.2 and 9.0.
 This can be deployed either on a single stand-alone ESX host or a vSphere cluster based on resource availability.
 Please check the [Pre-requisites](#pre-requisites) section

+!!! warning "Holodeck 9.0 Support Status"
+    Holodeck 9.0 is not a VMware supported product; it is similar to a Fling.
+It is intended for testing and training environments.

 <!-- Architecture Diagram placeholder -->

 Holodeck 9.0 has been developed using PowerShell and VMware PowerCLI.
 We have bundled and packaged everything needed into a powershell module called